What Does An Epicenter Do For Your Car Audio? The Ultimate Bass Enhancement Guide

 Enhanced Bass Response

 The most obvious benefit is significantly improved bass output.
 An epicenter doesn’t just make your music louder; it makes it sound fuller and more complete by restoring the natural low-end frequencies that give music its punch and warmth.
+The bass restoration technology works particularly well in the 20-40Hz range, where you feel the bass as much as you hear it.

 Improved Sound Quality Across All Music Genres